-The results book should contain all results and those for the multi-events need to show individual performances and points.
-This is important for the records officer to validate any new records.
+The results booklet should contain all results and those for the multi-events need to show individual performances and points.
+This is important for the Records Officer to validate any new records.
 All awards need to be recognised, the winners of any special trophies and races included, and summary statistics would be useful.